Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/model_build/README.rst

    1. define the irrigation index (those cells with soil moisture < trig (taw* irrig_trig) AND which have not been irrigated more recently than the minimum number of days between irrigation (min_irrig_return))
-   2. Calculate used irrigation demand
+   2. calculate used irrigation demand
       * if date is not in the irrigation days (between irrig start and stop) then use demand = 0
       * else use demand = max(max_irrigation applied, irrigation demand + irrigation inefficiency)
    3. irrigate from the scheme (irrig_available)
    4. where excess demand remains irrigate from storage
    5. where excess water from the scheme is available add it to storage up to maximum storage
-   6. add irrigation water to use_rain and recalculate the soil moisture balance, note that irrigation will only be allowed to runoff if allow_irrigation_to_runoff = True
+   6. add irrigation water to use_rain and recalculate the soil moisture balance note that irrigation will only be allowed to runoff if allow_irrigation_to_runoff = True
    7. calculate remaining irrigation demand (after irrigation is applied)